Proud Tampa native Byron Pringle returns as a Chief for Super Bowl LV

 TAMPA, Fla.
 (WDAF) — It’s been a decade since Chiefs wide receiver Byron Pringle laced up his cleats for the Robinson Senior High School Knights in Tampa.

-Days before he plays in a Super Bowl for the Kansas City Chiefs in his hometown, WDAF-TV sat down to talk to his high school coaches, Craig Everhart and Tommy Montero.
+Days before he plays in a Super Bowl for the Kansas City Chiefs in his hometown, FOX4 sat down to talk to his high school coaches, Craig Everhart and Tommy Montero.

 “Seeing him go through our first group of wide receiver individual drills, it was just automatic,” Everhart, a former wide receiver coach and head coach at Robinson, recalled of Pringle’s talent.